 I’m sure you’ve got your own set of qualities in clients that you enjoy and connect with.
 Identify them.

 But before we move on to Target Market, let me give you a word of caution.
-I see so many fitness professionals complain about their clients not caring deeply about ‘the process.’
+I see so many professionals complain about their clients not caring deeply about ‘the process.’

 I think that’s a mistake.